open-policy-agent/eopa/docs/enterprise-opa/reference/configuration/data/mongodb.md

 # MongoDB Data Plugin

-Enterprise OPA supports pulling in data from MongoDB documents using periodic polling.
+EOPA supports pulling in data from MongoDB documents using periodic polling.

 :::info
 You can also query MongoDB directly from a policy at query-time using the [`mongodb` built-in function](/enterprise-opa/reference/built-in-functions/mongodb).